 Speed Up PS2 Emulator

 We all want to replay our favorite games from time to time, but sometimes we don't have that retro console any more.
 This is especially true of older consoles, like the PlayStation 2.
 In this case, the only option is to use an emulator.
 Let's say you want to play Metal Gear Solid 3, Snake Eater - or maybe Kingdom Hearts.
 You launch the emulator and get ready and hyped up to relive your childhood memories, but you notice the game runs slower than you remember.
 In most cases you're probably right.
 Emulation programs are always a little inaccurate.
-We can fix it though.
-In the tutorial below, we will show you how to speed up your PlayStation 2 emulator so it's more responsive, and gives you the game play experience you are looking for.
+In the tutorial below, we will show you how to speed up your PlayStation 2 emulator so it's more responsive, and gives you the game play experience you remember.

 Speed Up Your PS2 Emulator

-- 4If you uncheck the presets, you can change the settings manually.Depending on your machine and the parts of your computer, all of these settings can be different.
-There is no way to tell in advance which will be the best set up for your computer.
-Therefore, the best thing to do is to change the settings one by one.
-Then run the game to see which has the best frame rate and performance.
+- 3If you uncheck the presets, you can change the settings manually.Depending on your machine and your computer, all of these settings can be different.
+There is no way to tell in advance what will be the best set up for your computer, therefore, the best thing to do is to change the settings one by one.
+Then run the game to eventually find the settings that have the best frame rate and performance.

-- 5When you are done, click on speed hacks on the left side of the window.Now all you have to do on the right side is to enable speed hacks and then move the two sliders either to the left or to the right.
+- 4When you are done, click on speed hacks on the left side of the window.Now all you have to do on the right side is to enable speed hacks and then move the two sliders either to the left or to the right.
 Again, depending on your computer and the game you're playing, these may have different effects.
+There's a bit of trial and error involved in this process.
 Once you're done click 'OK'.

-- 9Click on the drop-down menu and select the best one for your computer.Depending on your CPU you need to select different plug-ins.
-In our case the best plugin was the SSE 4.1.
+- 8Click on the drop-down menu and select the best one for your computer.Depending on your CPU, you need to select different plug-ins.
+In this case, the best plugin was the SSE 4.1.
 If you're not sure which to choose for your system, that's OK.
 Just try them one by one and see which works best with your game.

-- 11From the first drop-down menu of the adapter settings you need to choose your video card adapter.In this case it's an Intel HD graphics card.
-Next you have the renderer, and in the screenshot we have OpenGL hardware.
+- 10From the first drop-down menu of the adapter settings, you need to choose your video card adapter.In this case it's an Intel HD graphics card.
+Next, you have the renderer, and in the screenshot we have OpenGL hardware.
 Select this if your system supports it.
 In our case, unfortunately this video card doesn't support OpenGL, so the frame rate and overall performance of the game won't be as good as it could be.
-We will instead click on the drop-down menu and select the best one for our system.
-Again, depending on the operating system that you have, you might have several options here.
-You also need to choose the DirectX version that your computer supports.
-The higher the better.
+We will click on the drop-down menu instead, and select the best one for our system.
+Again, depending on your operating system, you might have several options here.
+You also need to choose the DirectX version that your computer supports - the higher the better.
 If you see screen flickering during your game, just choose a different kind of interlacing.
-Alternatively you pressing F5 during the game play and update it while you are playing.
+Alternatively you can press F5 during the game play and update it while you're playing.

 As mentioned before, different computers and games require different setups.
 If you aren't happy with your performance, try each setting one by one for the game you're playing, until you have good results.
 Once you're happy with your set up, you're ready to sit back and enjoy hours of game filled nostalgia.